 Typically, eligible employees can submit expenses for reimbursement anytime during the benefit year.

-For example, if the benefit year begins in January and ends in December, employees can submit expenses through the end of December (and perhaps 90 days beyond that if the plan includes a runout period, your employees will have until the end of that period to submit any expenses they incurred during the plan year.
+For example, if the benefit year begins in January and ends in December, active employees can submit expenses through the end of December.
+If you offer a runout period, your employees will have until the end of that period to submit any expenses they incurred during the plan year.

-It’s a good habit for employees to submit proof of purchase for healthcare items and monthly premiums shortly after they incur them, mostly because the plan document requires employees to submit formal documentation or proof of their expenses (like an invoice, explanation of benefits, or a receipt) along with their reimbursement request.
+It’s a good habit for employees to submit proof of purchase for healthcare items and monthly premiums shortly after they incur them.
+The IRS requires employees to submit formal documentation or proof of their expenses (like an invoice, explanation of benefits, or a receipt) along with their reimbursement request.
 Usually, current employees only need to submit health insurance premiums once at the beginning of the plan year to receive monthly reimbursements.

-The longer your employee waits to submit their expense, the more likely they are to lose track of their receipt or written proof of their expense.
-Without any kind of proof, they won’t be able to get their purchases reimbursed.
+The longer an individual employee waits to submit their expense, the more likely they will lose track of their receipt or written proof of their expense.
+Without proper proof, they won’t be able to get reimbursed for their purchases.

 Expense submission deadlines for newly ineligible employees

 In some cases, organizations must reimburse expenses after an employee becomes ineligible for benefits.